Permit name

 Eugene (Lane County)

 Lane County Public Health handles mobile food in Eugene.
 Classification is generally more flexible than Multnomah.
-The University of Oregon event market drives strong fall and spring demand.

 Bend (Deschutes County)